ookgezellig/SaveToWaybackMachine/README.md

 ## Aim of this repo
 <image src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/Logo_Koninklijke_Bibliotheek_wordmark.svg/150px-Logo_Koninklijke_Bibliotheek_wordmark.svg.png" width="150" align="right"/>

 Some websites managed by the [KB, national library of the Netherlands](https://en.wikipedia.org/wiki/Royal_Library_of_the_Netherlands), have been or will be discontinued.
-To preserve the content of the site (e.g. for sourcing Wikipedia articles) a copy is actively submitted to The Wayback Machine [web.archive.org](https://web.archive.org).
+To preserve the content of these sites (e.g. for sourcing Wikipedia articles or cultural heritage preservation purposes) the KB actively submits websites to the The Wayback Machine [web.archive.org](https://web.archive.org).